prathibha1212/energy-dashboard/README.md

 # Smart Home Energy Dashboard

 ## 📌 Overview
-The **Smart Home Energy Dashboard** is a web application that helps users monitor and visualize energy consumption in real-time.
-It provides:
+The **Smart Home Energy Dashboard** is a web application designed to help users monitor and visualize their household energy consumption efficiently.
+The project aims to provide an intuitive interface with:
-- A **line chart** for overall energy usage over time.
+- A **line chart** that displays overall energy usage trends over time.
-- A **bar chart** showing energy consumed by each appliance.
+- A **bar chart** illustrating energy consumed by each appliance.
-- An **energy budget alert** system to notify users when usage exceeds the set limit.
+- An **energy budget alert** system that warns users when their usage exceeds a predefined limit.

+### **Why These Choices?**
+- **Real-time Monitoring:** Users need instant feedback on their energy consumption to take timely action.
+- **Budget Alerts:** Encouraging energy efficiency by notifying users when they exceed their set energy limit.
+- **Appliance-wise Breakdown:** Understanding which appliances consume the most energy helps in optimizing usage.
+- **Simple and Interactive UI:** Ensuring an easy-to-use and visually engaging experience.

+---

 ## 🚀 Features
-- **Real-time Energy Monitoring**: Track energy consumption dynamically.
+- **Real-time Energy Monitoring**: Dynamic tracking of energy consumption.
 - **Energy Budget Alert**: Displays a warning when energy usage exceeds 10 kWh.
-- **Appliance-wise Usage**: See which appliances consume the most energy.
-- **Interactive UI**: Responsive design with clear visualizations.
+- **Appliance-wise Usage Analysis**: Provides insights into energy consumption per appliance.
+- **Interactive Charts**: Visualizations using **Recharts** for better data representation.

 ---